ChayoteJarocho/Electronics/garage_control/README.md

 - Go to Settings -> Add-ons -> Add-on store.
 - Find [Mosquitto Broker](https://github.com/home-assistant/addons/tree/master/mosquitto) and install it.
 - Once installed, enable "Start on boot" and "Watchdog".
+- Now go to Settings -> People -> Users -> Click on the "Add user" button.
+Give it a display name, a username and a password of your choice.
-- Go back to Settings -> Devices & Services.
+- Finally, go back to Settings -> Devices & Services.
 Click on the installed "MQTT" integration, then click on the "Configure" button, and then in the "Re-configure MQTT" button.
-- The only two elements you need to change here are the username and password.
-Set them to whatever you prefer, and remember them for later.
-Leave everything untouched.
+The only two elements you need to change here are the username and password that you chose in the previous step.
+Leave everything else untouched.
 Click Next, also leave everything untouched in this second window, and finally click Submit.

 You'll be brought back to the "MQTT Settings" page.
 Here you can test that it works:

 - Scroll down to "Listen to a topic".
-- In the "Topic to subscribe to", type "homeassistant/mytest", then press Enter to enable the "Start listening" button, then click that button.
+- In the "Topic to subscribe to", type "/homeassistant/mytest", then press Enter to enable the "Start listening" button, then click that button.
 - Scroll back up to "Publish a packet".
-In the "Topic" textbox, type "homeassistant/mytest".
+In the "Topic" textbox, type "/homeassistant/mytest".
 In the "Payload" textbox, type "Hello world", then click on the "Publish" button.
 - Scroll back down to "Listen to a topic" and you'll see a new list added to the bottom with all the listened message.
 In this case, you'll see a list item saying:

 ```
-Message 0 received on homeassistant/mytest at `<timestamp>`:
+Message 0 received on "/homeassistant/mytest" at `<timestamp>`:
 Hello world
 ```